TorySciacca/TorySciacca/README.md

-Hello, I’m @TorySciacca, a designer and programmer.
-I love UI/UX design but don't mind getting my hands dirty with code.
+Hello, I’m @TorySciacca; a designer, programmer and game developer.
+Currently working on Gauntlets for Pocket Monolith, it consumes my life and hopefully one day yours :).

 Feel free to reach me via email at torysciacca@gmail.com.